 Before you plunge into any major endeavor, whether it is painting a room, obtaining an auto loan or applying to an MBA program, a certain amount of prep work must be done.
 Same with entering a team in a business plan competition.

 For the Donald W. Reynolds Governor’s Cup, the place to start is the Who Wants to Be an Entrepreneur? workshop.
 Designed for college students, this is a no-cost, one-day course on all the essentials of entrepreneurship, from researching a concept, writing a business plan to making financial projections and pitching your concept.
-Who Wants to Be an Entrepreneur? will be held October 11, 2013.
+Who Wants to Be an Entrepreneur? is held each fall.

 Next, you need to determine an innovative product, process or service around which to build a business plan, then carefully select up to six team members from diverse academic disciplines and find a faculty advisor or mentor who can guide you.
 You will also want to take advantage of an opportunity to have your idea reviewed by other small business owners.